Genie-Culturel/EscapeLifeCommon/README.md

 }
 ```

-### Server
+### Server (ASP.NET)

-This git repository is already added into the server git repository (https://github.com/MikleRe/EscapeLifeServer).
+This git repository is already added into the server git repository as a submodule.
+To use it, check the EscapeLifeServer's [README](https://github.com/MikleRe/EscapeLifeServer/blob/main/README.md) file.

-### Client
+### Client (Unity)